Senior Data Scientist

 Description

-The Senior Data Scientist works closely with Product Managers, Software Engineers and other Data Scientists to ensure scalable, production-ready models that provide value to customers, insurers, and mobility partners.
-This position requires strong analytical skills, hands-on technical expertise, and a strategic mindset to solve complex problems using data science.
+The Senior Data Scientist will work cross-functionally to create scalable, production-ready models that provide value to customers, insurers, and mobility partners.
+This position requires strong analytical skills, hands-on technical expertise as well as excellent communication and presentation skills.

 Machine Learning & Predictive Analytics